Background Suppression in Quantum Sensing of Dark Matter via Collective Entangled-State Projection: Dark matter and noise model

 \section{Dark matter and noise model}

 In this section, we explain the model of the DM signal and noise effects of qubit sensors and derive the standard deviation of the estimator of the interaction parameter to quantify the sensitivity for the DM signal measurement.
 As the quantum sensor, we focus on qubit sensors directly interacting with wave-like DM, such as superconducting transmon qubits (for details, see Ref.~\cite{Chen:2022quj}).
 However, the discussion in this section is general and can be applied to other types of qubit sensors as well.
 For the noise effects, we take Markovian noise into account.
 To be specific, we consider the background excitation, amplitude damping, and dephasing effects of qubits.
+We assume all noises are local and uncorrelated across sensors.
+We note that while the protocol we propose in this paper efficiently suppresses uncorrelated background noise, correlated noise acting across multiple sensors might also be present in realistic settings and is not suppressed by our method.

 First, we introduce the model of qubit sensors and the DM signal without noise effects.
 We consider $L$ qubit sensors of the same frequency $\omega$ interacting with DM through Pauli-$X$ interaction.
 The Hamiltonian of the system is given by